ncatlab/nlab-content/pages/2/4/2/6/6242/content.md

 ## History and Critique
  {#History}

 Typically  in the literature the term "quantum logic" is taken to refer very specifically to the first proposal for such a formalization due to [Birkhoff-von Neumann 1936](#BirkhoffvonNeumann36).
 In this proposal, given a [[quantum mechanical system]] with a [[Hilbert space]] [[space of states|of states]], the logical [[propositions]] about the system are taken to correspond to (the [[projections]] to) [[closed subspaces]], with [[implication]] given by inclusion of such subspaces.
-Hence Birkhoff-von Neumann quantum logic is given by the [[lattice]] of closed linear subspaces of Hilbert spaces (regarded as a [[Hilbert lattice]]).
+Hence Birkhoff-von Neumann quantum logic is given by the [[lattice]] of [[closed subspace|closed]] [[linear subspaces]] of [[Hilbert spaces]] (regarded as a [[Hilbert lattice]]).

 This formalization is often understood as being the default meaning of "quantum logic".
 But the proposal has later been much criticised, for its lack of key properties that one would demand of any [[formal logic]].

 For instance in [Abramsky 2009](#Abramsky09) it is called a "non-logic":

-> The term quantum logic is usually understood in connection with the 1936 Birkhoff-von Neumann proposal to consider the (closed) linear subspaces of a Hilbert space ordered by inclusion as the formal expression of the logical distinction between quantum and classical physics.
+> The term quantum logic is usually understood in connection with the 1936 Birkhoff-von Neumann proposal to consider the ([[closed subspace|closed]]) [[linear subspaces]] of a [[Hilbert space]] ordered by inclusion as the formal expression of the logical distinction between quantum and classical physics.
 While in classical logic we have deduction, the linear subspaces of a Hilbert space form a non-distributive lattice and hence there is no obvious notion of implication or deduction.
 Quantum logic was therefore always seen as logically very weak, or even as a non-logic.
 In addition, it has never given a satisfactory account of compound systems and entanglement.

 Here by "no [[deduction]]" is meant "no [[deduction theorem]]".

 And for example in ([Heunen-Landsman-Spitters 07, p.
-4](#HeunenLandsmanSpitters07)) it says the following.
+4](#HeunenLandsmanSpitters07)) it says the following:

 > Attractive and revolutionary as this spatial quantum "logic" may appear  it faces severe problems.
 The main logical drawbacks are: